-Outlining the parameters of your product and product lifecycle is essential to the success of any business venture.
-Every product has a unique set of requirements, and therefore every product needs a unique set of guiding principles to help prioritize those requirements.
+Outlining the parameters of your enterprise application and product lifecycle is essential to the success of any business venture.
+Every web or mobile application has a unique set of requirements, and therefore every product needs a unique set of guiding principles to help prioritize those requirements.

 Following are a few examples of how PixelEdge clients and other leading brands have used their own guiding principles to develop a product roadmap and perform prioritization.